pavuzu/technical-interview-questions/docs/Databases.md

 FROM Employees e
 JOIN Employees m ON e.ManagerID = m.EmployeeID;
 ```

-In this example, the `Employees` table is joined with itself using the aliases "e" and "m".
-The join condition specifies that the `ManagerID` of an employee should match the `EmployeeID` of the corresponding manager.
-This allows us to retrieve the names of employees along with the names of their respective managers.

 Self-joins can be useful in scenarios where a hierarchical relationship exists within a single table, such as an employee reporting structure or a parent-child relationship.
 By leveraging self-joins, you can query and retrieve data that involves comparisons or relationships within the same table.